 Substantial teaching experience in writing, first-year writing, composition or related field and demonstrated excellence in teaching

-A desire to collaborate so as to enhance opportunities for doctoral students to develop leadership, administrative, and research experience in the context of first year writing is highly desirable
+Collaborative experience working across departments and units/entities: desire and/or willingness to collaborate so as to enhance opportunities for doctoral students to develop leadership, administrative, and research experience in the context of first year writing

 Experience using system-wide academic web-based databases, i.e., PeopleSoft